-The developmental conditions that an individual experiences have emerged as a major predictor for its adult condition.
-Accumulating evidence suggests that the footprint of challenging early developmental conditions is embedded in the length of telomeres –protective DNA sequences at the end of each chromosome - which shorten with progressing age and exposure to stress.
+The environmental conditions encountered during an individual’s developmental phase are now recognized as critical determinants of subsequent adult phenotype.
+Accumulating evidence suggests that the footprint of a challenging development is embedded in the length of telomeres –protective DNA sequences at the end of each chromosome - which shorten with progressing age and exposure to stress.
 Many mechanisms underlying telomere attrition, as well as the causal consequences for organisms, are still unresolved.
-One major phenomenon is the shortening effect that glucocorticoids exert on telomeres at different ontogenetic stages in both humans and animals.
-The aim of this study is to investigate the physiological routes by which glucocorticoids determine telomere dynamics during growth and the resulting fitness consequences.
-I am addressing this goal by relating mitochondrial function, gene expression, oxidative stress parameters and fitness-related traits to telomere length in wild birds having different life-history traits (i.e. songbirds and seabirds).
+One major phenomenon is the shortening effect that the exposition to stressful events exert on telomeres at different ontogenetic stages in both humans and animals.
+Within this project I am investigating the physiological routes by which different types of environmental and social stressors determine telomere dynamics and the resulting fitness consequences.
+I am addressing this goal by relating mitochondrial function and the expression of key genes linking mitochondrial metabolism, to telomere dynamics in wild birds having different life-history traits (i.e. songbirds, cormorants, shearwaters and penguins) and living in different environments (e.g. different environmental temperatures and hemispheres).
+Another level of investigation is understanding how different telomere phenotypes are related to fitness-related traits (e.g. parental care, reproductive success, physical endurance, risky behaviors and longevity).

 This paper shows that increased glucocorticoid concentrations in early life cause mitochondrial inefficiency and short telomeres in fast developing passerines.